 When it comes to gray divorce, there are monumental ripple effects on the economy – specifically when we look at the costs of health care and caregiving for our aging citizens – once provided (or alleviated) by family members, spousal benefits, and accessible community services.

-And might I mention our lack of pensions and retirement income, or shall we leave that for other lessons on midlife and magical thinking?
+And might I mention our lack of pensions and retirement income, or shall we leave that for other lessons on magical thinking?

 More statistics on older single women and their financial future?
 The AARP article continues: